hrkfdn/deckard/README.md

 # Deckard

 Deckard is a static/dynamic analysis tool for Xposed modules written in Python 3.
 The main executable is located in `src/deckard.py`.
+The native library logging hooks via dynamic analysis is located in `hooklib`, which also contains scripts to provision a pre-configured emulator in `hooklib/emulator`.

 ## Usage